Skip to main content

 Museum Curator

-My research focuses on the visual and material culture of human spaceflight examining the artistic, historic, technological, and public memory of astronaut-captured images and equipment as part of the history of exploration.
+My research focuses on the material culture of human spaceflight and its use in storytelling in the context of the museum.
+My prior work included examining the artistic, historic, technological, and public memory of astronaut-captured images and equipment as part of the history of exploration.
 My collections-based research includes human spaceflight cameras and astronaut personal equipment, especially chronographs. space food, and hygiene equipment.
+I am fortunate enough to be curator for the Space Shuttle and International Space Station program materials, which are the current source for my exhibition and research efforts.

 Geographic Focus